Nepal at the 2016 Summer Paralympics: Swimming

 Nepal received a wild card place for one swimmer.
 Laxmi Kunwar was 27 years old at the time of the 2016 Summer Paralympics.
-These Rio Paralympic Games were her first time competing at the Summer Paralympics.
-Kunwar acquired her disability at the age of 16 when she climbed a tree in a jungle near her home to extract some leaves to feed animals on her family's farm but she fell and fractured her spinal cord.
+The Rio Paralympic Games were her first time competing at the Summer Paralympics.
+Kunwar became disabled at the age of 16 when she fell from a tree and fractured her spinal cord.
+She had climbed the tree in a jungle near her home to collect leaves to feed animals on her family's farm.
 She has used a wheelchair since, and is classified as S6 by the IPC.
 Kunwar said before the Paralympics that she wanted to set a new personal best time but noted the strong competition she would face, "But what is most important to me is that through our performances we will be able to show millions of people in Nepal that it does not matter if you have an impairment or not, you can still be active within society and a useful individual.”
 On 17 September, she competed in the women's 100 metres freestyle S6 event and was assigned heat two.
 Kunwar was seventh and last of all the swimmers in her heat with a time of three minutes and 11.76 seconds.
 Only the top eight were allowed to advance to the final and Knuwar was eliminated since she had the slowest overall time.